RetroGameGirl/devCMDcycle.py/README.md

  * %m: Path to the configured emulator
  * EXTERNAL: prefix: Spawns a command as a new process outside of the status window (e.g., EXTERNAL:%e %f to open a file in your editor).

-# License

-Please see the LICENSE.md file for details.